Stable cohomology of universal character varieties

 For $k \leq (2g-2)/3$, these groups are independent of $g$ and vanish when $k$ is odd. \end{theorem}

-We are not aware of a relative non-abelian Hodge correspondence for $\SL$- and $\GL$-character varieties in the literature that would allow a direct proof of Theorem~\ref{thm:sl-stability-answer}.
-Instead, we deduce this statement from the above results for $\PGL$-character varieties.
 The final statements about stable cohomology in low degrees follows, just as Corollary~\ref{cor:stablePGL} follows from Theorem~\ref{thm: splitting}, using results of Kawazumi and Randal-Williams on the cohomology of $\M_{g,1}$ with twisted coefficients \cite{Kawazumi, Randal-Williams}.
 See Section \ref{subsec: SLandGLstablecoh} for further discussion of the stable cohomology.
 The dimensions of the stable cohomology groups of $M_B^{\SL}(\C_{g,1},2,1)$ in even degrees up to 20 are displayed in Figure~\ref{fig:table}.

+\begin{remark} Although we initially hoped that each universal degree $d$ coprime to $n$ character variety could naturally be defined over $\M_g$ instead of $\M_{g,1}$, we no longer believe that this is the case for $\GL$ and $\SL$; see Remark \ref{remark: point-pushing}.
+This is also consistent with our belief that the most natural path to proving a relative nonabelian Hodge correspondence in coprime degree would be to reinterpret the question in terms of terms of degree 0 filtered objects on a punctured curve, extending Simpson's proof of a fiberwise bijection \cite{Noncompact}.
+However, to our knowledge such a result is not in the literature, and so we reduce to using Simpson's degree 0 relative nonabelian Hodge result (for $\PGL$) \cite{Simpson-reps2}. \end{remark}

 \begin{remark} By Theorem~\ref{thm:mainPGL}, the rational cohomology of $\M_B^{\PGL}(\C_g, n,d)$ is independent of the choice of $d \in (\ZZ/n\ZZ)^*$.